 What is PCS in import and export?
 Let's find out the most detailed

-What is PCS in import and export and what role?
+What is PCS in import and export?

-In import and export, PCS is also used as the calculation unit.
+In import and export, PCS is used as the calculation unit.
 To better understand the concept and role of PCS, read the following content:

 What is PCS?